NoisFre: Noise-Tolerant Memory Fingerprints from Commodity Devices for Security Functions: Introduction

-\textit{Until now}, using approximate and noisy renditions of biometric fingerprint templates in security functions is demonstrated to be possible with fuzzy extractors~\cite{boyen2004reusable,dodis2004fuzzy}.
-The fuzzy extractor employs: i) a generation function to transform ``fuzzy'' biometrics into private secrets together with helper data used in; ii) a subsequent reproduction function to reconcile errors and derive the exact private secret from an approximately close template of the original biometric~\cite{bosch2008efficient,maes2012pufky,delvaux2016efficient}.
-Employing a fuzzy extractor on-device leads to two fundamental problems: i)~the computation overhead introduced on-device by fuzzy extractor logic is high \cite{gao2018lightweight}; and ii)~the associated helper data can be actively manipulated, in helper data manipulation (HDM) attacks, to weaken or even compromise the security of the derived fingerprint or private secret~\cite{delvaux2014helper,becker2017robust}.
+\textit{Until now}, using approximate and noisy renditions of biometric fingerprint templates in security functions has been demonstrated to be possible with fuzzy extractor (FE) based methods~\cite{boyen2004reusable,dodis2004fuzzy}.
+The FE employs a generation function to transform ``fuzzy'' biometrics into private secrets together with helper data used in a subsequent reproduction function to reconcile errors and derive the exact private secret from an approximately close template of the original biometric~\cite{bosch2008efficient,maes2012pufky,delvaux2016efficient}.
+Employing an FE on a device leads to two fundamental problems: i)~the computation overhead introduced on a device by FE logic is high \cite{gao2018lightweight} and ii)~the associated helper data can be actively manipulated, in helper data manipulation (HDM) attacks, to weaken or even compromise the security of the derived fingerprint or private secret~\cite{delvaux2014helper,becker2017robust}.
 A generic countermeasure against HDM attacks remains an open challenge~\cite{becker2017robust}.

 While the notion of exploiting tiny hardware fabrication variations to generate memory fingerprints is not new, we challenge the traditional method of reliable fingerprint provisioning and pose the following research questions (RQs): \begin{mdframed}[backgroundcolor=black!10,rightline=false,leftline=false,topline=false,bottomline=false,roundcorner=2mm] \textbf{RQ1:} How can we extract \textbf{\textit{intrinsically reliable fingerprints}} from device memories? \end{mdframed} \begin{mdframed}[backgroundcolor=black!10,rightline=false,leftline=false,topline=false,bottomline=false,roundcorner=2mm] \textbf{RQ2:} If an approach does exist, is the method \textbf{\textit{pragmatic}} and \textbf{\textit{usable}} for fingerprinting memory resources on pervasive commodity computing devices? \end{mdframed}